seanih-cloud-security/github-actions-course/README.md

-repo containing all examples/notes for the GitHub Actions course
+repo containing all examples/notes for the GitHub Actions course. -- changes have been made --